opusonline/PromiseX.js/README.md

 just like standard Promise.then, always returns a new Promise
 resolve function is executed if previous Promise is resolved
 reject function is executed if previous Promise is rejected
 resolve/reject functions are called with optional context
+skipped if previous promise is cancelled

 ```javascript
 // default use